billyl320/human_decision_tree_pills/README.md

 ## Results

 Overall, we are able to acheive near perfect classification with an overall classification rate of 97.83%.
 Our only errors occur between capsule and oval class shapes.

+## 2021 SDSS Short Paper

+The referred short paper entitled 'SVM-Based Models for Pill Shape Classification' is also available for download here.